 Stratos is proud to be included in Seattle Business magazine’s list of the best companies to work for in Washington!
 The Best Companies to Work For program is Seattle Business magazine’s salute to the Washington companies that are setting the standard for leadership, benefits, work environment, training programs and more.
 Stratos is honored to be included on this list for six consecutive years.

-Product Designer Spotlight is a monthly feature on our blog that highlights our talented engineers and designers.
-The month's spotlight is on Will Brown from our Quality Engineering team.
-WillI ensures project designs comply with government regulatory guidance and helps design the testing of the products we develop.
+Product Designer Spotlight is a feature on our blog that highlights our talented team members.
+This spotlight is on Dustin Lane from our Software Engineering team.
+Learn more about what gets him out of bed everyday.